Supplement: ODE Plugin Explanation¶

 }

-J1J3 is the name given to the virtual joint. link1Name and link2Name specify the names of the two links to be bound together.
-The binding positions are specified in each link coordinate system with link1LocalPos and link2LocalPos.
-The type of binding is specified with jointType.
-You can set either piston or ball.
-In jointAxis, specify the binding axis as seen in the link coordinate system of link1.
+J1J3 is the name given to the virtual joint. link1Name and link2Name specify the names of the two links to constrain. link1LocalPos and link2LocalPos specify the constraint positions in each link’s coordinate system. jointType specifies the constraint type.
+You can specify “piston” or “ball”. jointAxis specifies the constraint axis as seen from link1’s link coordinate system.

 struct ExtraJoint {